Travel Expense Reporting: A Complete Guide

 Can I use personal credit cards for business travel?

-Yes—if the company’s travel policy allows it.
-Personal cards, including travel credit cards, can make tracking harder and delay reimbursements.
-Using a corporate card or a platform like Engine that supports multiple payment methods streamlines the process for everyone involved.
+Yes—if the company's travel policy allows it.
+However, personal cards, including travel credit cards, can make tracking harder and delay reimbursements.
+Using a corporate card or a platform like Engine that supports multiple payment methods streamlines the process for everyone involved while providing better spend visibility and control.